Feneck91/Introduciator/README.md

 - Select redirection page if the user try to post somewhere else.
 - Configure redirection page.
 Now the text displayed into the introduce redirection page is multi-langual **(New)**.
 - Add permission to disable this feature for some accounts (administators and / or moderator for example).
-- Add button (near MP) into the topic to go directly to member presentation's topic.
+- Add button under avatar into the topic to go directly to member presentation's topic.
 - Add link into the profile to go directly to member presentation topic.
 - Forbid the user (or admin but it is configurable) to delete the first post of a presentation.
 - Forbid the user to create more than once topic into the presentation's forum.